 Jennifer Ladd, Co-Founder and Senior Trainer

 Jennifer Ladd, Ed.D. of Jennifer Ladd Consulting, is a philanthropic advisor as well as fundraising coach and group facilitator.
 She co-founded Class Action with Felice Yeskel.
 In her consulting work, she is dedicated to creating resilient community by helping resources move where they are most needed.
 She uses theater and play, as well as traditional tools and practices to help organizations and individuals achieve their goals.
 See www.jenniferladd.net for more information.
-Location: Western Mass
+Location: Western MA

-Adj was the first person in her family to attend and graduate from college earning her B.A. while supporting her brother’s pursuits of their associate degrees.
-Her experience of growing up as a member of a chronically poor single parent family, has contributed immensely to her work as a high school service-learning educator with Phillips Academy Andover, and the Civic Education Project.
-She returned to her home town of Providence RI to pilot and direct the College Success program at College Visions an organization supporting low income and first generation students in applying to an graduating from college.
-Adj is currently pursuing her graduate studies at Brown University in Public Humanities, focusing her research on the role of arts in social justice change making movements and education.
+Adj was the first person in her family to attend and graduate from college, earning her B.A. while supporting her brothers’ pursuits of their associate degrees.
+Her experience of growing up as a member of a chronically poor, and often homeless, single-parent family contributed immensely to her work as a service-learning educator and advocate for educational socioeconomic justice.
+Adj has piloted college success initiatives for low-income first-generation students with College Visions and Class Action.
+Her graduate studies at Brown University focused on the role of arts in social-justice change-making movements and education.
 Check out her Classism Exposed blog piece here.
-Location: Minneapolis, MN
+Location: Boston, MA

 Denise Moorehead, Associate Trainer